A Data Science Approach To Process Data Collected From Vulnerable Populations: A Case Study Of Impact Measurement Among Small-scale Farmers

 • Nathan Hara, an astronomer specializing in the use of data to find exoplanets

 They meet regularly to guide and validate our data science approach and its successful integration into our SUTTI solutions.
-In particular, it has allowed us to develop a 3-step approach, described below (improvement of data robustness, calculation of KPIs on robust data, inference of impact from SUTTI Program to all data).
+In particular, it has allowed us to develop a 3-step approach, described below (improvement of data robustness, calculation of KPIs (Key Performance Indicators) on robust data, inference of impact from SUTTI Program to all data).

 Step 1: Data Robustness Improvement